NPellet/lambda-wrappers/README.md

 ## <a name='Features'></a>Features

 - Strongly typed TS Interfaces to be implemented by Controllers
-- Optional payload input (and output) validation against a schema
+- Optional payload input (and output) validation against a schema (or any other validation function)
 - Wrapping with Sentry (with cross-oranisation configuration sharing)
 - Tracing with Opentelemetry, separating Lambda spans with source spans (no need for the auto-instrumentation)
 - Before executing a controller, secrets may be pre-fetched and provided to you